benlogan/SystematicSearch/README.md

 This typically results in an output data file (data/output) with the following naming convention;
 data/output/deduped_timestamp.bib

+Note that the process of consolidation involves parsing the newly created (consolidated) bib file.
+This parsing identifies any duplicates (based on key) - the saving of this parsed/validated data set results in the removal of those duplicates.

+You can also, optionally, plug in the regex pattern matching title de-duplication code, or you can leave that until the post-processing stage.
+(see the section below for more details on the custom de-duplication process)

 ### 3. Post Processing

 At this stage, you will have cleaned and consolidated data from a number of underlying data sources.
 You could, at this point, start your data analysis or visualisation.